Eric0801/Faithful-to-the-Frame/README.md

 LLM-agent decision workflows.
-The project introduces an evidence-to-action propagation (E2A) evaluation: given public earnings-event source material, it traces how different evidence representations affect what LLM receivers cite, reason from, believe, and decide.
+The project introduces an evidence-to-action propagation (E2A) evaluation: given public earnings-event source material, it traces how different evidence representations affect what LLM receivers cite, reason from, believe, and do.

 The full operational workspace contains provider runs, repair attempts, batch status directories, local caches, and intermediate scratch files.
 Those are not